 The historical record of this really surprised me.
 As a Protestant, it was a working assumption that popes had contradicted each other, not once or twice, but so many times that the whole doctrine was ridiculous.

-Some books on the Papacy:
+Plus, some books on the Papacy:

 Catholics have gone liberal and don’t practice what they preach anymore.